 I have never turned back from this path of stillness, where the body can enter into Wholeness and flow, and through which the past, and all its traumas, can become ‘a story of another life.’

 I wanted to understand how to change the neural pathways that led to negative thinking, chronic worry, low self-esteem and more.
-So I also became qualified in hypnotherapy, coaching and neurolinguistic programming.
+So I also became qualified in hypnotherapy, coaching and neurolinguistic programming (at the Mind Academy).

 6 Core Practices for Peace

 All this time, I practiced a form of mindfulness that came from decades of studying the contemplative traditions, and it was in the midst of my training that I began to develop my own mindfulness program of 6 core practices.
 These practices not only shifted my perspective considerably; they helped my clients time after time.

 Bringing it All Together

 Only after I had spent years studying bodywork and mind-change modalities, and healed my own past, did it all come together at last.